ckramer10/Frogger/README.md

 # RobotFrogger
-A play on the classic arcade game Frogger written in C++ that can be run on an ARM MBED Compiler.
+A play on the classic arcade game Frogger written in C++ that can be run on an ARM MBED Microcontroller.

 Project for ECE 2035 - Programming Hardware/Software Systems